37: Internal Procedures for Responding to Nevada Public Records Act Requests or Subpoenas at the University of Nevada

-- The University Archives logs the date and time of the receipt of the request.
+- The Office of the Provost logs the date and time of the receipt of the request.

-- The University Archives determines which records will best provide the requested information.
+- The Office of the Provost determines which records will best provide the requested information.

-- The University Archives may contact the requestor for clarification.
+- The Office of the Provost may contact the requestor for clarification.

-- The University Archives contacts the administrator responsible for the records in question, to determine if the records exist, how voluminous they might be, and how much time might be required to search and assemble them.
+- The Office of the Provost contacts the administrator responsible for the records in question, to determine if the records exist, how voluminous they might be, and how much time might be required to search and assemble them.

 - Please note that fulfillment of such requests is subject to charges as outlined in Nevada System of Higher Education Procedures and Guidelines Manual, Chapter 4, Section 18, and as noted on the request form.
 Advanced payment of those charges may be required.

-- Once located, the records should be turned over to the University Archives, who logs receipt, contacts the requestor, and collects any charges due.
+- Once located, the records should be turned over to the Office of the Provost, who logs receipt, contacts the requestor, and collects any charges due.